Age 83 of Braidwood and formerly of Westchester, Illinois, passed away Friday, November 13, 2020 at Morris Hospital.

 Charlie was preceded in death by his parents, and one son, Brian Hart on November 5, 2013.

-Per Charlie’s wishes, green flameless cremation rites have been accorded.
+Per Charlie’s wishes, green flameless cremation rites were accorded.

-Due to the current restrictions of the pandemic, a private family memorial service will be held at Coal City United Methodist Church with Reverend Brad Shumaker officiating.
+Due to the restrictions of the pandemic, a private family memorial service was held at Coal City United Methodist Church with Reverend Brad Shumaker officiating on November 19, 2020.

 Preferred memorials may be made as gifts in Charlie’s memory to Westchester Community Church, 1840 Westchester Blvd, Westchester, IL 60154 or to a charity of the donor’s choosing.

 Family and friends are encouraged to sign the guestbook, upload photographs, join the live stream memorial, and share Charlie’s memorial page online through social media by logging onto: www.ReevesFuneral.com/obituary/Charlie-Hart

 Green flameless cremation services and memorial arrangements have been made under the direction and care of Reeves Funeral Homes, Ltd. in Coal City.
 (815-634-2125)

 To send flowers to Charlie's family, please visit our floral store.